- Who We Are

 While the search committee recognizes that no one candidate is likely to meet all the qualifications in equal measure, the following qualifications will be used in the assessment of candidates for the position.

-• Minimum of 5 years professional library experience
+- Minimum of 2 years professional library or equivalent relevant experience;

 TERMS OF APPOINTMENT